 Discussion:

 Commenter notices that GrpID was already used in the MU-MIMO procedure and asks for clarifying text.
+The group ID does not have the same meaning as in MU-MIMO.
+The group ID meaning is specific to the group sectorization and it is defined in 4.16.
+Group ID is a generic term and it is used in different places such as P124 8.4.2.170v Group ID List element.
+The meaning of the Group ID term is defined by the context and there is not danger for confusion.
+The text needs to be consistent between different section that address grouping.

 Propose:

-.
+Counter.

 Instruct the editor to change from Group ID to SIG Group ID to avoid confusion with 11ac MU-MIMO Group ID.